 How do I submit my 150mmChallengeAus piece?

-Let us know you intend to participate in the 2025 challenge by registering here.
+Let us know you intend to participate in the 2027 challenge by registering here by February 19th, 2027.

 Submissions can be posted or dropped off to Waterside Metal Art at 60 Maribyrnong St, Footscray, Victoria, 3011.
 Please let us know when to expect posted submissions and if dropping off please call in advance to ensure the studio is open.